wxxsw/GSPlayer/README.md

 - [x] Fully customizable UI.
 - [x] Easy to use API and callbacks.
-- [x] Built-in caching mechanism to support playback while downloading.
+- [x] Built-in caching mechanism to support playback while downloading (mp4).
 - [x] Can preload multiple videos at any time.
 - [x] Can be embedded into UITableView and UICollectionView.
 - [x] Provide full screen transition.